epccs/Gravimetric/Manager/manager/README.md

 Test Mode.
 I2C command to swithch to test_mode (save trancever control values).
 I2C command to recover trancever control bits after test_mode.

 Power Management commands allow reading ADC channels, saving reference values, battery limits, day-night state machine threshold and status.

+## Analog

+Analog channels are connected to alternat input, and the power input into the board.
+The power input (PWR_V and PWR_I) allows guaging the power usage by the board.
+The alternat input (ALT_V and ALT_I) is for guaging power from a charging source, for example if power is from a battery and alternate from a charger (it needs to act like a current source not a voltage source).

+Timed Accumulation overflows to soon.

+Referances are multi-byte floats.
+The idea is to allow the SBC to access the values and use them for corrections.

+Each channel could use a correction value as well but is flash available after the must-haves.

 ## Firmware Upload